asymppdc/asympPDC/README.md

 ## References

-### A. The AsympPDC toolbox implementation is based mainly on the following articles and books
+### A. The asympPDC toolbox implementation is based mainly on the following articles and books

  [1] L.A.
 Baccalá and K. Sameshima (2001a).
 Partial directed coherence: a new concept
      in neural structure determination. *Biol Cybern* **84**:463--474.